bramdemmer/webpack-startup/README.md

 Frontend build system with webpack

-install nvm globally on your machine and make sure to use the latest LTS version of node when using this repo.
+Install [nvm windows](https://github.com/coreybutler/nvm-windows) on your machine and make sure to use the latest LTS version of node when using this repo.

 `npm install` to install the dependencies.